-Date Published: January 2014
+Date Published: May 2022

 In Section 92.254(a)(2)(iii) of the Final Rule published on July 24, 2013, HUD established new homeownership value limits for HOME Participating Jurisdictions (PJs).
 This new Rule was effective August 23, 2013.

-PJ-Determined Limits.
+PJ Determined Limits.
 In lieu of the limits provided by HUD, a PJ may determine 95 percent of the median area purchase price for single family housing in the jurisdiction annually in accordance with procedures established at § 92.254(a)(2)(iii).
 The PJ must submit these limits as part of its Consolidated Plan/Annual Action Plan.

 2014 - effective 1/01/2014

 Methodology for Calculating FY 2014 HOME Homeownership Value Limits